shyamsundarko/AuthenticationSystem/README.md

 # AuthenticationSystem
-This is an authentication system which just allows users to create an account and sign in.
+This is an authentication system which allows users to create an account and sign in.

 ## Frontend: HTML, CSS, Bootstrap
 ## Backend: PHP